-Classroom based training sessions are to develop the knowledge and theoretical understandings required to undertake a job in the healthcare sector as an aged care worker, and prepare for and practice dealing with situations that may arise in this work sector.
+Classroom based training sessions are to develop the knowledge and theoretical understandings required to undertake a job in the healthcare sector as a health services assistant, and prepare for and practice dealing with situations that may arise in this work sector.
 Classroom settings will ensure full access to internet, whiteboards and other learning resources.